YosysHQ/yosys/docs/source/using_yosys/synthesis/abc.rst

 ABC: the unit delay model, simple and efficient
 -----------------------------------------------

-The :cmd:ref:`abc` pass uses a highly simplified view of an FPGA:
+The `abc` pass uses a highly simplified view of an FPGA:

 - An FPGA is made up of a network of inputs that connect through LUTs to a network of outputs.
 These inputs may actually be I/O pins, D flip-flops,